What is Feeding Therapy?

 Feeding therapy isn’t a magic pill that will “fix” a child’s feeding issues.
 Working with a therapist helps parents and caregivers develop the skills and understanding to support their child in eating.
 Parents, empowered with the knowledge and skills needed to help their child, learn to create environments in their home that encourage a positive relationship with food and self motivation to eat.

 Children develop felt safely around food when pressure and conflict during mealtime is minimized.
 This often requires parents to reflect on their own beliefs about food and health.
 Working with a feeding team allows caregivers to process their concerns, and find appropriate ways to accommodate for their family’s different needs.
 Parents develop confidence and reassurance, when their child is able to meet his nutritional requirements without being pushed beyond what they are able to handle.
 A foundation of trust in the feeding relationship supports lasting change that comes with time.
-Contact us to see if working with a Registered Dietitian would be helpful for you and your child.
+Contact us to see if working with a Feeding Therapist would be helpful for you and your child.